coderacheal/Foretell/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the free available resource made available online
+I would like to thank the developer of the `wbgapi`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>